Tamil New year recipes, menu ideas, why we celebrate Tamil puthandu. How I celebrate the festival in my place.

 Similarly, it’s always a jaggery based traditional payasam for such festivals.
 Check out my favorite one such recipe.

 This is kind of must recipe that is made specifically on Tamil new year.

 You can make any of your favorite rasam and top it with roasted neem flower.
 Check out the exclusive neem flower rasam recipe I learnt from my mom and it’s so easy and tasty.
 Packed with flavors.

 Since Tamil New year falls on the month of April, it’s always summer during that time.
 So we also include neer mor and panagam in our offering to God.

-Check out the Tamil New year recipes.
-Neem flower (Fresh preferred – or use dried) can betempered in mango pachadi to include all the taste in one dish, on the first day of the New Year.
+Neem flower (Fresh preferred – or use dried) can be tempered in mango pachadi or include in rasam too.
+The idea is to include all the taste in one dish, on the first day of the New Year.

 Other options (Consult elders at home about the veggies you can add for offering God)

-This is the first day of Tamil new year, its more important for us Tamil Hindus.
+This is the first day of Tamil new year, in the Tamil calendar and it’s more important for us Tamil Hindus.
 Whichever country we are living in, we make sure to celebrate in our house holds the same way our mom and mom in law do.
 We want our kids too to know about these traditions and carry these traditions to the next generation.

 We prepare a full meals feast which has 2 types of pachadi, 2 types of vegetable side dishes, sambar, rasam, payasam, vadai and end with buttermilk.
 We always include raw mango and neem flowers in the menu.
 Rasam is made with neem flowers and mango pachadi is a must, which is made with jaggery, raw mango and tempered with neem flowers – to include all tastes sweet, sour, spice, salt and bitterness.
 Meaning we should be prepared to face all moments in life and treat them equally.